 The purpose of this report is to provide information to healthcare providers, decision-makers, patients, and the public on healthcare-associated infections identified among the patients admitted to acute care facilities.
-This report may be used, in whole or in part, as the basis for infection prevention and control practices to improve the quality of healthcare services.
+This report may be used, in whole or in part, to inform infection prevention and control practices for improving the quality of healthcare services.
 PICNet does not warrant or assume any legal liability or responsibility for the accuracy, completeness, or usefulness of any information in the report; neither does it intend to provide specific medical advice.
 Commercial uses are prohibited without express written permission.